sunyong6082/user/markdown/markdown.md

 GitLab uses "GitLab Flavored Markdown" (GFM).
 It extends the standard Markdown in a few significant ways to add some useful functionality.
 It was inspired by [GitHub Flavored Markdown](https://help.github.com/articles/basic-writing-and-formatting-syntax/).

 You can use GFM in the following areas:
+* comments
+* issues
+* merge requests
+* milestones
+* snippets (the snippet must be named with a .md extension)
+* wiki pages (currently only rendered by Redcarpet)
+* markdown documents inside the repository (currently only rendered by Redcarpet)
+* epics
+You can also use other rich text files in GitLab.
+You might have to install a dependency to do so.
+Please see the github-markup gem readme for more information.

 * [https://www.google.com](https://www.google.com/)